supermarsx/codex-github-automerger/README.md

 message containing its configuration (for example a list of protected branch patterns).
 The server stores this data per client in `server/config.json` and uses the settings when handling actions such as `fetchStrayBranches` and `deleteBranch`.
+Deletion requests may also include their own `protectedPatterns` and `allowedPatterns` arrays to further control which branches can be removed.
 The file persists across restarts so important settings remain available.

 ## Running the server and UI together